kinming92/DesignPatternInCSharp/README.md

 - I updated the folder/project solution structure.
 - I added a new global Design Pattern solution for this project.
 - I added a new AdapaterPattern console application for the project solution.

+#### Date: 10/23/2021
+- I learned the basic of facade design pattern.
+I had set up a new console app for the facade design pattern.
+- The Program.cs main method failed to reference the Facade.Conceptual.cs for some reason.
+I need to some time to fix the problem.

 ### Reference
  - [csharpcorner](https://www.c-sharpcorner.com/article/factory-method-design-pattern-in-c-sharp/)